romangurevitch/redis-cache-go/README.md

 `go test github.com/romangurevitch/redis-cache-go/...`

 ## Running the project
-In order to run the server redis instance must run and configured correctly in the config file.
+In order to run the server Redis instance must be running and configured correctly in the config file.

 ### Running Redis instance with docker
 To start Redis: